canary40/codingtips/README.md

 - **wiimotemouse.pie**: a script working with GLOVEPIE software; it allows you using your old WiiMote as a Windows mouse! -- NOT TESTED
 - **wingetmanual**: winget manual installation
+- **btcmd**: bluetooth and cmd integration, through btcom and btpair
+-